 Image Source: Reddit User Tulantor

 Owning a pet is a serious commitment, as many of the people who acquired COVID pets are learning.
-Care for a pet can get expensive, and some require significant time and/or training.
+Caring for a pet can get expensive, and some require significant time and/or training.

 Having a pet also minimizes your flexibility for travel.
 There's also a risk that pets may trigger allergies or asthma.
 For me, though, the upsides of my pets far outweigh the downsides.